Before we guide you through how to change MAC address, let’s cover a little bit about the basics of MAC for the new users.

 Tracking of Device

 Since the MAC addresses are unique, it can be used for tracking purposes also.
-While using your smartphones, your phone directly scan the available Wi-Fi options that are nearby and transmits its MAC address.
+While using your smartphones, your phone directly scans the available Wi-Fi options that are nearby and transmits its MAC address.
 This also helps in tracking a particular phone.

 How to Change Your MAC Address

 There are different ways to change your MAC address in the different operating systems.
-If you want to know that how to change computer MAC address, then you have to follow some important steps that are given below each category-wise:
+If you want to know how to change computer MAC address, then you have to follow some important steps that are given below each category-wise:

 How to Change MAC Address in Windows

 The maximum number of network cards will let you change the MAC address from its configuration panel under the option of the Device Manager.
 While some of the network drivers might not support this particular feature.
-The following are the steps that you need to follow while change the MAC address in Windows:
+The following are the steps that you need to follow while changing the MAC address in Windows: